 River restoration project to make a big impact in Georgia with help from Aflac

-“The restoration of rivers will have a great impact on the local community,” he said.
-“It's going to bring thousands of people to Columbus.
-We're very proud to be working with the restoration group and look forward to helping them execute their vision.”
+Alfred Blackmar: We became engaged with the Chattahoochee River Restoration Project, based on Aflac being founded in Columbus, Georgia in 1955.
+The restoration of the river's going to have a great impact to the local community.
+It's going to bring thousands of people to Columbus.
+We're very proud to be working with the River Restoration group and look forward to helping them execute their vision.